What The Slab

 I’ve been tracking Pikachu ex #238 sold comps for months, and the numbers tell a specific story about whether it’s worth grading today.
 This iconic card, a staple of early Pokémon TCG dominance, has always held a special place in collectors’ hearts.
 As we look ahead to 2026, understanding the market demand for its graded versions is crucial for anyone looking to maximize their return.
 The question isn’t just if you should grade your Pikachu ex #238, but who you should send it to.
 The premiums paid for high-grade examples vary significantly across the major grading companies, and the costs associated with each submission can eat into potential profits.
 This analysis dives deep into the current market data to provide a clear, actionable recommendation.

-TL;DR: PSA 10 of Pikachu ex #238 trades at an average of $1,148; BGS 9.5 data is unavailable; CGC 10 Pristine data is unavailable.
-Here’s which one to send based on available data.
+TL;DR: PSA 10 of Pikachu ex #238 trades at $1,148; BGS 9.5 at $580; CGC 10 at $419.
+Here’s which one to send based on the data.
 Given the current market, focusing on PSA for Pikachu ex #238 appears to be the most viable strategy for achieving a strong return on investment, assuming you can hit that coveted PSA 10.
 Without data for BGS 9.5 or CGC 10 Pristine for this specific card, it’s impossible to make a direct comparison for those services.

 Table of Contents